 on European and

-If you would like to learn more about competing in or supporting the Invictus Games Sydney 2018, please send us your questions and suggestions to email@example.com
+If you would like to learn more about competing in or supporting the Invictus Games The Hague 2020, please send us your questions and suggestions to email@example.com